mbozis/OAI_5G_scripts/README.md

   **./startuesim**

-Tool to start UE softmodem for a particular scenorio using Open Air Interface with RFsimulator or 2 hosts running OAI nrUE and nrgNB respectively. the ethernet link between the 2 hosts  needs to be at least 10Gbps
+Tool to start UE softmodem for a particular scenario using Open Air Interface with RFsimulator or 2 hosts running OAI nrUE and nrgNB respectively. the ethernet link between the 2 hosts  needs to be at least 10Gbps